PimmyTrousers/pastescraper/README.md

 ## Getting Started

 ### Standalone Docker Container
-The easiest way to test the service itself is to create the following config file named `config.yml`
+The easiest way to test the service itself is to create the following config file named `config.yml`.
+The parsers now run in order, so if there is something you are specifically trying to target put those parsers at the beginning.
+Items at the end of the array should be your catch all such as large hex blobs

 ```yaml
 outputdir: "./pastes"